 Green homes and offices mean places which are running without fossil fuels.
 Wondering how that can be possible?
 What if you replace your roofs with skylights, temperature control unit with solar heaters, most of your energy outlets to solar-charged batteries and similarly, use wind energy to power your house?
 Will that not reduce your energy consumption significantly?
 Lowering your bills will not be the only achievement, but this will also reduce adverse environmental impact and encourage others to do the same.

 In simple words, the word ‘minimalism’ means consume less to produce less waste.
-It is a lifestyle choice adopted by thousands around the world, and still, it is unknown to most of the world.
-Shouldn’t this be your approach towards your life?
-The areas mentioned above can be used as examples to understand why minimalism is the right path because as the population is increasing, our resources are getting depleted by the minute.
-Fossil fuels top the chart when resource depletion is considered because we are not consuming them, but exhausting them.
+It is a lifestyle choice.
+Clearly adopted by thousands around the world.
+Moreover, it is unknown to most of the world.
+So shouldn’t this be your approach towards your life?
+The areas mentioned above can be used as examples to understand why minimalism is the right path.
+That’s because as the population is increasing, our resources are getting depleted by the minute.
+Fossil fuels top the chart when resource depletion is considered.
+That’s because we are not consuming them, but exhausting them.
 Know where you go wrong before it is too late.
 Consume what is required not what is desired!

 The circle of fossil fuels consumption and hazardous emissions will only be completed when either they are entirely exhausted or when we are!